jotego/jtbin/README.md

 * Paypal: https://paypal.me/topapate
 * Github: https://github.com/sponsors/jotego

-# MiST and Related Platforms
+# MiST and related platforms

 For non MiSTer users, you have the latest compilations in the folder with your system name.
 You then need to grab the MRA files (in the [mra](mra) folder) and use it to generate the ROM file based in a MAME ROM set.
 This is done using [this tool](https://github.com/sebdel/mra-tools-c).
 For MiST and SiDi, generate an ARC file too and copy everything.